martindiphoorn/NextNote/tutorial.md

 We will create a script here for building everything.

 First we start with a docker-compose.yml which will contain the configuration of our Docker containers and will glue them together in their own network.
-So lets create the docker-compose.yml in the docker folder.
+So let's create the docker-compose.yml in the docker folder.

 ```yaml
 version: '3.3'